Home/Reviews/Resale Assessment/Belysa

 Facilities 50m lap pool, aqua gym, tennis court, fitness station, BBQ, clubhouse, spa pool

-Belysa is structurally different from its Pasir Ris peers in two ways.
-First, the land allocation: 162,987 sqft for 315 units works out to roughly 517 sqft of land per unit — almost three times the density allowance at Pasir Ris 8 (185 sqft per unit) and well above Coco Palms (174 sqft per unit).
+Belysa differs from its Pasir Ris peers in two ways.
+First, the land: 162,987 sqft for 315 units works out to roughly 517 sqft per unit, almost three times the density at Pasir Ris 8 (185 sqft per unit) and well above Coco Palms (174 sqft per unit).
 Lower density translates to more breathing room between blocks, larger facility footprints, and units that feel detached from neighbouring towers rather than stacked on them.

-Belysa site plan showing three residential blocks across 162,987 sqft of land in Pasir Ris Source: PropNex/Investment Suite
+Belysa site plan showing three residential blocks across 162,987 sqft of land in Pasir Ris Source: Developer site plan

 URA REALIS recorded 20 Belysa resale price transactions over the past 12 months.
 Every one priced between $1.16M and $1.94M.
 PSF ranged from $1,304 to $1,517.